mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 Extraordinary sessions of the Assembly

-1. AnyContracting State may, within ninety days after the deposit of an instrument of denunciation the result of which it considers will significantly increase the level of contributions for the remaining Contracting States, request the Director to convene an extraordinary session of the Assembly.
+1. Any Contracting State may, within ninety days after the deposit of an instrument of denunciation the result of which it considers will significantly increase the level of contributions for the remaining Contracting States, request the Director to convene an extraordinary session of the Assembly.
 The Director shall convene the Assembly to meet not later than sixty days after receipt of the request.

 2. The Director may convene, on his own initiative, an extraordinary session of the Assembly to meet within sixty days after the deposit of any instrument of denunciation, if he considers that such denunciation will result in a significant increase in the level of contributions of the remaining Contracting States.